-It’s critical that everyone stays informed about the coronavirus (COVID-19) and what you can do to protect yourself from it and other illnesses.
-If you have any questions, please be sure to speak with your health care provider and click here to visit the Centers for Disease Control and Prevention’s website on the coronavirus.
+To stay informed about COVID-19 and what you can do to protect yourself from it and other illnesses speak with your health care provider and visit the Centers for Disease Control and Prevention’s website.

 “The letter marks the latest Congressional response to the Taliban’s takeover and the danger posed to Afghan allies who served alongside the U.S. mission”

 U.S. Senator Mitt Romney (R-UT) joined a group of 52 colleagues, led by senators Jeanne Shaheen (D-NH) and Joni Ernst (R-IA), in sending a bipartisan letter urging the Biden administration to address the quickly deteriorating situation in Afghanistan that threatens the lives of tens of thousands of Afghan partners.

 U.S. Senators Mitt Romney (R-UT) and Mike Lee (R-UT) issued the following statement about casework efforts to assist the evacuation of U.S. and Afghan citizens from Afghanistan amid the Taliban takeover:

 “There are an estimated 200-plus journalists and support staff in addition to their families in Afghanistan seeking to evacuate the country.
 Please ensure that as evacuation flights continue, journalists and support staff are not forgotten.”